Llama (language model): Llama 4

 The Behemoth model was also announced, but was not released.
 Meta claimed it was a 288 billion active parameter model with 16 experts and around 2T parameters in total; it was still in training when Scout and Maverick were released.
 Maverick was codistilled from Behemoth, while Scout was trained from scratch.

 The training data included publicly available data, licensed data, and Meta-proprietary data such as publicly shared posts from Instagram and Facebook and people’s interactions with Meta AI.
 The knowledge cutoff was August 2024.

 Meta claimed in its release announcement that Llama 4 bested GPT-4o's score on the LMArena AI benchmark.
 The company also stated that Llama 4's benchmark score was achieved using an unreleased "experimental chat version" of the model that was "optimized for conversationality", which differed from the version of Llama 4 released to the public.
 LMArena indicated that it would change its policies to prevent this incident from reoccurring, and responded, "Meta's interpretation of our policy did not match what we expect from model providers.
 Meta should have made it clearer that 'Llama-4-Maverick-03-26-Experimental' was a customized model to optimize for human preference."
 Some users criticized Meta on social media for its use of a separate model version tailored for benchmarking, and some additionally accused Meta of training Llama 4 on test sets to further boost its benchmark scores, which Meta denied.

 Comparison of models

 For the training cost column, only the largest model's cost is written by default.
-For example, "21,000" is the training cost of Llama 2 69B in units of petaFLOP-day.
-Also, 1 petaFLOP-day = 1 petaFLOP/sec × 1 day = 8.64E19 FLOP.
+For example, "21,000" is the training cost of Llama 2 69B in units of petaFLOPS-day.
+Also, 1 petaFLOPS-day = 1 petaFLOP/sec × 1 day = 8.64E19 FLOP.
 "T" means "trillion" and "B" means "billion".

 The following table lists the main model versions of Llama, describing the significant changes included with each version: